 Click Save Changes to finalize your refund policy selection.

 The Payments section is located below the Terms & Conditions and Refunds section during Registration setup, and it's the final step before you publish your event.
-After publishing Registration, you can find this section under Settings.
+After publishing Registration, this section is under Settings.

-Stripe is how we process and collect payments for registration.
+Stripe processes all payments through Webex Events Registration.
 To connect a new or existing Stripe account, click the Connect with Stripe button and follow the prompts on the form.
-Once you're done either creating or linking an account, you'll be directed back to the Webex Events Platform.
+Once you're done either creating or linking an account, you'll be directed back to the Webex Events platform.

 If your event takes place in a region that requires you to collect tax on registration orders, you can add your locality's tax rate and government-issued tax ID here.
 Simply click the Add Tax button.
 In the modal that appears, select which ticket(s) this tax rate applies to.
-If taxes are based on multiple locations at different rates, you can create a ticket for each location and then add tax to each ticket individually.
+If taxes are based on multiple locations at different rates, you can create a ticket for each location and then add a tax to each ticket individually.

 Once you've selected at least one ticket, enter the Tax Name that will appear on the checkout page and receipts.

-Finally, enter the Tax Rate percentage, then add your organization's government-issued tax ID in the Sales Tax Registration ID field and click Save Changes.
+Finally, enter the Tax Rate percentage, add your organization's government-issued tax ID in the Sales Tax Registration ID field, and click Save Changes.